As Times Have Changed, So Has

 Most people familiar with the Cleveland Foundation know about our responsive grantmaking.
-The Cleveland Foundation contributes one-third of our flexible grant dollars to respond to the expressed needs of the community.
+The Cleveland Foundation contributes flexible grant dollars to respond to the expressed needs of the community.
 Nonprofit organizations often look to the Cleveland Foundation for our leadership and financial support to help them meet needs and test new ideas for the benefit of Greater Cleveland and its citizens.

 Priority is given to programs that reflect one or more of the following: